Authentication

 Get an API Account

-- Start a free trial if you need a login for NF Console
+1. Sign up for the free tier if you need a login for NF Console

-- In NF Console, navigate to “Organization”, “Manage API Account”, and click
+3. In NF Console, navigate to “organization”, “Manage API Account”, and click

-You may override the default paths with an environment variable.
+You may override the default paths with an environment variable like this:

 NETFOUNDRY_API_ACCOUNT=~/Downloads/example-account.json